Google Store Sales Terms

 Neither party will be responsible for any delay or failure to comply with these Terms if the delay or failure arises from any cause which is beyond its reasonable control.

-If it turns out that a particular term is not enforceable, this will not affect any other terms.
+If it turns out that a particular term is not valid or enforceable, this will not affect any other terms.

 If you don’t follow these terms and we don’t take action right away, that doesn’t mean we’re giving up any rights that we may have, such as taking action in the future.

 The Terms you accept at the time you place an order for the Device and/or Subscription Service will apply to such order for the Device and Subscription Service.
 We may update these Terms (1) to reflect changes to our products, services or how we do business - for example when we add new services, features, technologies, pricing, or benefits (or remove old ones), (2) for legal, regulatory, or security reasons, or (3) to prevent abuse or harm.
 Any changes to these Terms will be posted on the Store's site.
 For Devices any new version of the Terms will be subject to your acceptance at the time you place a new order.